SpaceTrash67/ObservatoryCore_Criteria/ObsCore_v0.x/README.md

 While the Custom Criteria should continue to work with either version - the newer format offers both simpler and more powerful Custom Criteria toolset - which will NOT be backwards compatible...So this folder will contain only ObsCore v0.x Criteria

-Cmdr Julian Ford' "Custom Criteria For Everyone" files / updates - can be downloaded from the 'Independent Explorers Association' (IEA) Discord \ Observatory-Criteria channel:
+Cmdr Julian Ford' "Custom Criteria For Everyone" original files / updates - can be downloaded from the 'Independent Explorers Association' (IEA) Discord \ #observatory-criteria channel:

 https://discord.gg/S9Qrqgeh9D